deepaksood619/deepaksood619.github.io/docs/knowledge/others/politics/types-of-governments.md

 [Is Democracy Doomed?
 The Global Fight for Our Future | Timothy Snyder | TED - YouTube](https://www.youtube.com/watch?v=YY6LCOJbve8)

+I disapprove of what you say, but will defend to the death your right to say it.

 ### Oligarchy

 a small group of people having control of a country or organization.